UnitedPlanet/intrexx-sample-connector-api/README.md

 ### Requirements

 - Intrexx 18.03 OU05, 18.09, 19.03
-- Java JDK 1.8/11
+- Java JDK 1.8 for Intrexx 18.03/18.09 or OpenJDK 11 for Intrexx 19.03.
-- Optionally, an IDE such as Eclipse Java IDE or IntelliJ IDEA is recommended for developing custom connectors
+- Optionally, a Java IDE such as IntelliJ IDEA or Eclipse is recommended for developing custom connectors.

 ### Create project folder

-The connector-api-examples.zip file can be unzipped into any folder (outside of Intrexx).
-In the following it is assumed that the project folder is called `connector-api-examples`.
+Either clone or download this repostiroy (outside of Intrexx).
+In the following it is assumed that the project folder is called `intrexx-sample-connector-api`.

 ### Project dependencies